Cost of living bites: Fresh produce leaps 10 per cent

-The new Stats NZ food price data revealed more about how much Kiwis have been paying for groceries and where inflation is heading.
+The new Stats NZ food price data revealed more about how much Kiwis have been paying for groceries and how inflation is tracking.

 The Stats NZ data arrived at a time of high inflation and major debate about the cost of living.